Lim Ban Lim: Aftermath

 On 25 November 1972, 33 inmates escaped from the Ulu Bedok Reformative Training Centre.
 They had reportedly escaped to attend Lim's funeral, although the recaptured inmates later denied this by claiming that they were simply unsatisfied with the living conditions in the centre.
 Lim was buried on 28 November 1972 at Choa Chu Kang Cemetery.
 Following Lim's death, the Arms Offences Act was enacted in 1973, making the use or attempted use of firearms to cause harm punishable by death.
 Lim was reportedly the first criminal in Singapore to have evaded justice by undergoing plastic surgery; a second case was reported in November 1981.

 Singaporean serial killer Sek Kim Wah, who was charged with killing three victims during an armed robbery at Andrew Road and two more at Seletar Road in 1983, had once mentioned to a witness in his trial that he wanted to be better than Lim Ban Lim.
 Sek was indicted for all five murders but was only convicted of the triple killings at Andrew Road and given the death sentence in August 1985.
 After losing his appeal against his sentence in March 1987, Sek was hanged at dawn in Changi Prison on 9 December 1988.

-In May 2007, Lim Ban Lim was once again mentioned in the media when one of Lim's cousins Teo Cheow Kim received the death penalty for trafficking 30.37g of heroin.
-Another one of Lim's relatives, former prostitute Teo Kim Hong (Teo's sister), was also sentenced to the gallows on 30 August 1996 for murder.
-Lim's younger brother Lim Ah Tee was also charged in the same case as Teo Cheow Kim for drug trafficking but was able to evade the gallows after the prosecution granted him a discharge not amounting to an acquittal.